Payment plans or no payment plans…that is the question…

 3.)
-ATTEMPT TO CALCULATE THE ESTIMATED INCREASE IN PROFIT IF A PAYMENT PLAN IS OFFERED.
+ESTIMATE the increase IN PROFIT IF A PAYMENT PLAN IS OFFERED.

-Estimate the increase in revenue if a payment plan is offered then subtract the variable cost, the additional costs that would be incurred with ongoing billing throughout the year and the estimated amount that will need to be written off due to payments not received.
+It’s not going to be exact, but attempt to estimate the increase in revenue if a payment plan is offered then subtract the variable cost, the additional costs that would be incurred with ongoing billing throughout the year, and the estimated amount that will need to be written off due to payments not received.

 4.)
 HOW LONG IS THE COURSE AND HOW MUCH OF THE FULL PAYMENT WILL BE PAID PRIOR TO COMPLETION?